 When Working With Aviation

 Aviation photography has not only become a favorite of mine but also a new challenge to overcome.
 Photographing airplanes is all about bringing back the romance of flight.
-It was become a lost dream for most in today’s generation, but there was a time when the idea of defying gravity, of reaching the clouds and beyond was the greatest thing possible.
+It has become a lost dream for most in today’s generation, but there was a time when the idea of defying gravity, of reaching the clouds and beyond was the greatest thing possible.
 That ideal is always something with me when I’m photographing planes.

 Now I break down photographing planes into three different categories; static (when a plane is parked on the ground), ground to air and air to air.
 If you bring people into the mix, which is very important to photograph the pilots, crew and whenever possible Veterans, then it turns into four categories.
 Often it is that last one that is the most rewarding.

 The standard gear I bring in my thinkTank whenever working with planes is the 14-24, 24-70, 70-200, 200-400, TC-17e and a flash.
-Most of the time, especially at Airshows, I have the above mentioned sling bag on my back which holds all of the gear with the exception of the 200-400 which is attached to a body and the Nikon Black Rapid Strap which is also carried.
-This is the time when you go ugh cause that’s what i always say when walking the flight lines with 25lbs of gear on my back.
+Most of the time, especially at Airshows, I have the above-mentioned sling bag on my back which holds all of the gear with the exception of the 200-400 which is attached to a body and the Nikon Black Rapid Strap which is also carried.
+This is the time when you go ugh cause that’s what I always say when walking the flight lines with 25lbs of gear on my back.
 Thankfully the planes make up for the weight.

-When working with statics my favorite lens are the 14-24, 24-70, and 70-200.
-Depending on which show and what the photo passes are like, completely changes what lens I use.
+When working with statics my favorite lens is the 14-24, 24-70, and 70-200.
+Depending on which show and what the photo passes are like, completely change what lens I use.
 A lot of the time I can’t get close enough to use the 24-70 so the 70-200 is perfect.
-Also when there’s 2 dozen photographers shooting the same plane, space becomes an issue and it’s just more polite to work from a distance so that you’re not in anyone’s way.
+Also when there are 2 dozen photographers shooting the same plane, space becomes an issue and it’s just more polite to work from a distance so that you’re not in anyone’s way.
 The one surprising lens that you wouldn’t think about for detail shots or static shots is the 200-400.
 At an airshow event where there is a big crowd and you’re working around people, the 200-400 is perfect for isolating plane details without getting people in the shot.
 The long glass is great for keeping a distance and therefore not swarming a plane.
-Static photography is very much about getting the wide angle beauty shots as well as the detail shots.
+Static photography is very much about getting the wide-angle beauty shots as well as the detail shots.
 Each plane has unique characteristics and getting those subtle details to show is crucial.
 To some extent it’s like landscape work, light is the key, sunrise and sunset shots can be the most powerful and post finishing work is critical.

 Air to Air is by far the hardest.
 It requires teamwork, practice, patience and most of all trust.
 When flying air to air you’re in one plane and you’re photographing another.
-The teamwork between the pilots and the photographers is essential.
-Besides the necessary harness and headset radio the rest of the gear is totally dependent on what kind of plane you fly in.
+The teamwork between pilots and photographers is essential.
+Besides the necessary harness and headset radio, the rest of the gear is totally dependent on what kind of plane you fly in.
 Some are smaller and have less to space to work in, while in others that challenge is gone.
 Most of the time the lens of choice for myself is the 70-200 and a TC-17e, it’s enough range that the planes aren’t small in the frame but also aren’t just pilot shots.
 This choice is based somewhat on trial and error but also it allows for the planes to be further away from the photo ship which not only makes the flight more flexible but also safer.
 Now not always but often the P7000 is in the hot shoe for video purposes.
 Although not essential having video capabilities makes the flight more fun.